 The UK Automotive 30% Club is a voluntary group of MDs and CEOs from automotive manufacturing, retailing and supplier companies.
-The Club was founded by Julia Muir, CEO of Gaia Innovation Ltd; a social enterprise company which builds relationships between employers, schools and universities, with the purpose of achieving a better gender balance within the automotive industry, and with the aim of filling at least 30% of key leadership positions in the member organisations with women by 2030 through a "30 by 30" strategy.
+The club was founded by Julia Muir, CEO of Gaia Innovation Ltd, with the purpose of achieving a better gender balance within the automotive industry, and with the aim of filling at least 30% of key leadership positions in the member organisations with women by 2030 through a "30 by 30" strategy.

-Members include Kia, Toyota, VW Group, Mazda, Bentley, Vertu Motors plc, Lookers plc, and Jardine Motor Group.
-The club also works in partnership with charities and supporters such as Speakers for Schools, the Inspiring Women campaign, McKinsey, the Institute of the Motor Industry, and Loughborough University School of Business and Economics.
+We have a growing number of automotive members including Kia, Toyota, VW Group, Mazda, Bentley, Ducati, Vertu Motors plc, Lookers plc, Jardine Motor Group, AutoTrader and Marshall Motor Group.
+The club also works in partnership with charities and supporters such as Speakers for Schools.

 Toyota GB, Mazda and Paragon have stated an aspiration to achieve 30% on their operating board by 2020 and are also listed as members of the Global 30% Club.